Paperback & Kindle now available. Other e-versions coming soon.

 “Still, we need to be prepared in our relationship with Christ, and the nation in which we live, to stand publicly in our faith as witnesses to Him whom we live for.
 One key to that preparation is engaging fully our commitment to Christ, His Church, and His Word (the Bible).
 Another is being accurately aware of how Canadian courts are defining what the Canadian Charter of Rights and Freedoms refers to as the ‘fundamental freedom’ of freedom of religion.” – excerpt from Under Siege

 Buy Under Siege

 “Canada 150 cover” edition is only available in paperback.
-Buy it here or Word Alive Press’ Great Canadian Authors, Chapters/Indigo, Christianbook.com and participating Christian bookstores.
+Buy it here or Word Alive Press’ Great Canadian Authors, Chapters/Indigo, Christianbook.com, Voice of the Martyrs Canada and participating Christian bookstores.

 Buy Under Siege now: $22.99+6.50 shipping&handling (Canada only)

 Writing from the perspective of a student of life, history, law, politics, and theology, Don Hutchinson draws on all of these areas in Under Siege to offer perceptive insight into the Christian Church of today’s Canada.
 The reader will receive the benefit of his thirty years of church leadership, Christian witness, constitutional law, and public policy experience to gain a practical understanding of how we, the Church, may cast the deciding votes on the future of Christianity in our constitutionally guaranteed “free and democratic society.”

 How did we get here?
 What happened to “Christian” Canada?
 Do we not have Charter rights like everyone else?
 What does the Bible say?